 Through World Without Waste, we have a renewed focus on the entire packaging lifecycle–from how bottles and cans are designed and made to how they’re recycled and repurposed.
-Our efforts to create more sustainable packaging contribute to our overall climate goal to reduce the carbon footprint of the Coca-Cola “drink in your hand.”
+Our efforts to create more sustainable packaging contribute to our overall climate goal.

 Making the Packaging and Climate Connections

 Packaging accounts for 25-30% of our climate goal to reduce the carbon footprint of the “drink in your hand” by 2020.
 Of this, our calculations show approximately 50% can be attributed to aluminum cans and slightly less than 25% can be attributed to plastic and glass.